canonical/brand-store-documentation/docs/reference/configuration-values.rst

 Currently the Technical support contact set for the Dedicated Snap Store is
 {{CUSTOMER_PRO_EMAIL}}.

-For examples on some common support tickets, refer to how to :ref:`file support tickets <support-tickets>`.
+For examples on some common support tickets, refer to :doc:`/how-to/support-tickets`.

 .. _landscape: